Enema of the State: Singles

+Critical reception

-Critical response
+Initial response

-The initial critical response to Enema at the time of its release was favorable, though some critics found it juvenile.
-The New York Times designated the record its 'Album of the Week', while Stephen Thomas Erlewine of AllMusic described it as a "fun record that's better than the average neo-punk release."
+Enema of the State received generally favorable initial reviews from critics, although some found its lyrical content juvenile.
+Writing in The New York Times, Ann Powers named the album her "Album of the Week", praising Blink-182 as "tight and light on its feet" and arguing that beneath its crude humor lay "insight, if not profundity."
+She also highlighted the vocal interplay between Hoppus and DeLonge, writing that the pair "play goofs more self-aware than they should be."
+Stephen Thomas Erlewine of AllMusic described it as a "fun record that's better than the average neo-punk release."
 Rolling Stones Neva Chonin found it "harmless, but still gnarly enough to foment the kind of anti-everything rebellion that spawned rock & roll way back in the day."
+Jane Ganahl of the San Francisco Examiner described Enema of the State as "an album with a higher standard of excellence than the title—or the cover art of a porn queen in a nurse's outfit—would suggest."

 Billboards Paul Verna called the record "short, to the point, and bristling with attitude," while a Kerrang! critic wrote that the album includes "enough energy, attitude and cracking songs here to ensure that Blink will be remembered for more than just onstage nudity."
+Alan Sculley of the St. Louis Post-Dispatch observed: "[They] may not be rock’s most innovative group.
+But DeLonge and Hoppus know a good hook when they write one," calling the album "extremely catchy, tightly constructed and played with plenty of energy and heart."
+Marco Rossi of the Dorset Echo argued that Enema of the State shared the defining qualities of the Ramones' debut album, writing that it "shares all the qualities which made the first Ramones album ... such a wall-to-wall classic."
+He observed that "all the songs sound the same as each other, they're all taken at a totally unrealistic speed-of-light pace, they all sound like they belong on the radio and they all knowingly parade their dumbness with a pride which suggests a couple of smart cookies at the songwriting tiller."

 Stephen Thompson at The A.V.
 Club found it "hard to hate", writing, "the trio's hooky music [is] as smartly conceived as its lyrics [are] stupid."
+Journalist Jon Wiederhorn, writing an early editorial review for Amazon.com, viewed it favorably: "The songs are more dynamic and multitempoed than those on Dude Ranch, sounding like a cross between the Descendents and Fountains of Wayne.
+And unlike the glut of alt-rock releases that offer one or two memorable songs, Enema is flush with instantly memorable melodies and ear-pleasing harmonies."
 NME was vicious in its assessment, with reviewer Stevie Chick calling the record despicable, "wholly toothless and soulless" and deriding the band as "as bad, as meaningless, as the cock-rockers and hippy wankers punk originally sought to destroy."